saulshanabrook/jupyterlab-accessibility/_sources/README.md

 Hopefully in the process we will learn some code, which could even turn into jobs.
 However this isn't a coding bootcamp so definitely feel free to supplement with online courses like codecademy.com, html.com or internetingishard.com.

+Check out our [website](https://saulshanabrook.github.io/jupyterlab-accessibility/README.html) for guides specific to this project!!
+(It's the GitHub repo converted to a more user-friendly site)

 ## [😎 Meetings](./meetings.md)

 ## 😝 How To Manifest